CircularRuins/Komorebi/README.md

 Help make Komorebi better by reporting bugs or opening feature requests through [GitHub issues](https://github.com/CircularRuins/Komorebi/issues).

 ## ❤️ Buy Me a Coffee
 This project will always be 100% open source and free.
-But if you feel like supporting it, I won’t pretend I don’t like coffee☕️.
+But if you feel like supporting it, I won’t pretend I don’t like coffee ☕️.
 [GitHub Sponsors](https://github.com/sponsors/yang991178), [Paypal](https://www.paypal.me/yang991178), or [Alipay](https://hyliu.me/komorebi/imgs/alipay.jpg).

 ## 📮 Contact
 For questions, suggestions, or collaborations, feel free to contact me via email at wwf.1996@qq.com